stormalf/porth/README.md

     WHILE: keyword to create a loop followed by a conditional statement
     DO: keyword to open the loop if the condition is true
     LOOP: keyword to close the loop
-    COMMENTS : are ignored by the compiler 3 possible comments allowed for now : //, # and ;
+    COMMENTS : are ignored by the compiler 3 possible comments allowed for now : //, #.
     MEM: keyword to push the address of the beginning of the memory onto the stack
     @: operator loads value from the memory
     $: operator stores value to the memory